marnold22/resources-boilerplates/README.md

 - Tools
 - Links

-and various other boilerplate things for reference when doing webdev.
+As well as various other boilerplate things for reference when doing webdev.